Pumpkin Chocolate Chip Cookies are perfectly spiced, loaded with chocolate chips, and delightfully soft, yet chewy.

 - Instant Pot Pumpkin Cheesecake

 - Pumpkin Roll

 - Healthy Pumpkin Muffins

 If you tried this recipe for soft and chewy pumpkin chocolate chip cookies, I would love for you to leave a review and comment below.

 - In a large mixing bowl or a stand mixer fitted with the paddle attachment, beat together butter and sugars on medium-high speed until light and fluffy.

 - Add the pumpkin puree, egg, and vanilla extract to the butter mixture and mix again on medium speed to incorporate.

-- In a separate mixing bowl, whisk together the flour, salt, baking soda, baking powder, cinnamon, nutmeg, ginger, cloves, and allspice together until combined.
+- In a separate mixing bowl, whisk together the flour, salt, baking soda, baking powder, and pumpkin spice together until combined.

 - Add the flour mixture and chocolate chips into the large mixing bowl with the sugar and butter mixture.
 Stir the mixture together until just combined.
 If using a stand mixer, mix on low speed until just combined!
 If mixing by hand, use a wooden spoon or spatula to combine the wet and dry ingredients together.